SamratSahoo/Facial-Recognition-Attendance-Tracker/README.md

  stream.
 Down below is the documentation for each part of this application

+### Navigating Github
+* Commits: This where you can see a short description of the changes I made, the time I made it and the files I changed.
+* Files: Below the commits are where you can find my program files with all of my code/other resources
+* ReadME: The ReadME file is this file!
+You can find a preface and documentation over the whole project.

 ### Documentation
 * `Cascades `
  This is the folder that contains OpenCV haar cascades to